ASendellPrice/IIB-rtd/docs/source/sop_guide_change_history.rst

 ==============

 .. important::
+   **Recording of change history is a requirement under ISO 15189:2022 (Management System Requirements, Document Control).**

-   This section should be included in an SOP if the laboratory/organisation does not make use of an electronic Quality Management System (eQMS).
+   This section should therefore be included in an SOP if the laboratory/organisation does not make use of an electronic Quality Management System (eQMS) that records changes to controlled documents.

 The 'Change History' section of an SOP consists of a list of entries detailing the changes made since the publication of version 1 of a controlled document.
 Each entry should record: